SamanthaSolomon/korilla-reciepts/films-part3.md

 In the `App` component, create a `handleFaveToggle()` function.
 It doesn't need to do anything yet, but soon you will update the `faves` array when a film is favorited or unfavorited.
 The `handleFaveToggle()` function should accept a film object as an argument (this will be the film that the user is toggling).

-#### Step 5: Bind the Handler to the Component

-Add the following to the `App` component:

 ```js
 const handleFaveToggle = () => {
   // do stuff here
 }
 ```

-#### Step 6: Clone the `faves` State
+#### Step 5: Clone the `faves` State

 To recap, the `faves` state is going to hold the user's favorite films.
 Your goal is to, when the user clicks the icon to favorite or unfavorite a film, either add or remove the given film from the `faves` array.

 To do this, you need to call `setFave` and give it the updated array (you can't just update it directly.
 Otherwise, React won't know to re-render the components to reflect the changes).
 To accomplish this, you'll make a copy of the existing `faves` array, update it, and then pass the copy to `setFave`.

 First, just make a copy.
-Inside `handleFaveToggle()`, use the JavaScript [`Array.prototype.slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) method to make a copy and store it in a `const` variable called `faves`.
+Inside `handleFaveToggle()`, use the JavaScript's `spread operator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to make a copy of the array and store it in a `const` variable called `faves`.

-#### Step 7: Find the Index of the Passed Film in the `faves` Array
+#### Step 6: Find the Index of the Passed Film in the `faves` Array

-Now, underneath the slice, use the JavaScript [`Array.prototype.indexOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) method to store the position of the film in the array in a `const` variable called `filmIndex`.
+Now, underneath the `faves` variable use the JavaScript [`Array.prototype.indexOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) method to store the position of the film in the array in a `const` variable called `filmIndex`.

 Now, `filmIndex` will be an index value starting at `0`.

-#### Step 8: Set Up a Conditional for Adding or Removing Film From the `faves` Array
+#### Step 7: Set Up a Conditional for Adding or Removing Film From the `faves` Array

 If the film is found in the array, `indexOf()` will return an index value starting at `0`.
 Conversely, `indexOf()` will return `-1` if the element isn't found (if the film it's looking for is not currently in the `faves` array).

-Because this `handleFaveToggle()` function is designed to change the array of the user's film favorites, there are two options:
+Because the `handleFaveToggle()` function is designed to change the array of the user's film favorites, there are two options:

-- If the film is already in their favorites, when the user clicks the button, they want to remove it from their favorites.
-You need to take it out of the `faves` array.
+- If the film is already in their favorites, when the user clicks the button, it will be removed from their favorites and so you need to take it out of the `faves` array.
-- If the film is not in their favorites, when the user clicks the button, they want to add it to their favorites.
-You need to add it to the `faves` array.
+- If the film is not in their favorites, when the user clicks the button, it will be added it to their favorites so you need to add it to the `faves` array.

 Write a conditional statement covering the two cases.
-When adding a film to `faves`, log out `Adding [FILM NAME] to faves...`; when removing a film from `faves`, log out `Removing [FILM NAME] from faves...`.
+When adding a film to `faves`, console.log  `Adding [FILM NAME] to faves...`; when removing a film from `faves`, console.log  `Removing [FILM NAME] from faves...`.

-#### Step 9: Change Whether or Not the Film Is in `faves`
+#### Step 8: Change Whether or Not the Film Is in `faves`

 To remove a film that's already in the `faves` array, use the [`Array.prototype.splice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) method.

 To add a new film to the `faves` array, just [`push()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) it onto the end of the array.

-#### Step 10: Use `setFaves` to Update the State of `faves`
+#### Step 9: Use `setFaves` to Update the State of `faves`

 Now that you have updated the `faves` array, you need to call `setFaves()` so React will re-render the appropriate components in the tree.
-You can make this succinct by using object literal shorthand.
-It should look like this:

-#### Step 11: Pass the `handleFaveToggle()` Function to `FilmListing` Through Props
+#### Step 10: Pass the `handleFaveToggle()` Function to `FilmListing` Through Props

 Now that the `handleFaveToggle()` method lives on the `App` component, you want to pass it all the way down the tree so that you can call it when the "Fave" button is clicked.

 In the `App` component's add a new prop to the `FilmListing` component called `onFaveToggle`.
 Its value should be a reference to the `handleFaveToggle()` method you just finished writing.

-#### Step 12: Pass the `onFaveToggle()` Function to `FilmRow` Through Props
+#### Step 11: Pass the `onFaveToggle()` Function to `FilmRow` Through Props

 In the `FilmListing` component, you render one `FilmRow` component for each film in the `films` prop.
 You need to pass the `onFaveToggle()` function down to each `FilmRow` (with the ultimate goal being that you call it in the `Fave` component).
 However, you want to ensure that it passes the current film up to the `handleFaveToggle()` method in the `App` component when called.